 Nearly all our ingredients are produced from agricultural crops, predominantly corn which is purchased from the 'corn belts' of the US and Europe, both direct from farmers and indirectly from farming cooperatives and others.
-We make SPLENDA® Sucralose from sugar, which is purchased predominantly from the US and Brazil.
+We make Sucralose from sugar, which is purchased predominantly from the US and Brazil.
 For our stevia plant in China, we buy leaves from farmer cooperatives.
 Stevia from the US includes stevia extract purchased from Latin America.
-The supply chain of our Nantong business is from locally sourced corn starch.
+The supply chain of our fibre business in China is from locally sourced corn starch.
 The supply chain for our tapioca starch plant in Thailand is through a third-party partnership that procures cassava from local farmers.
-The supply chain for our FOS and GOS dietary fibre business in China (Quantum High Tech - QHT) includes procurement of sugar and lactose from China, US, Latin America (Brazil) and the wider Asia Pacific region.
-We procure chickpeas from the US and Canada for our Nutriati business.
-We also use smaller volumes of a variety of mainly agricultural products, sourced globally depending on the particular raw material, to produce blended ingredient solutions.
+The supply chain for our FOS and GOS dietary fibre business in China (Quantum High Tech - QHT) includes procurement of sugar and lactose from China, US, Latin America and the wider Asia Pacific region.
+We procure chickpeas from the US and Canada.
+We buy 3 different types of